Our Members support compulsory registration of all engineers.

 Opal Tower and Mascot Towers shocked governments into creating reforms to professional standards and the building sector.
 But engineers do more than design and construct buildings.

 Our Members and the community support compulsory registration of professional engineers working across all industries in NSW.

 This was the strong message communicated at a members meeting in Newcastle on Tuesday 22 October, 2019 attended by more than 50 engineers in person and over 300 engineers live streaming online.
 Complete the form to watch it here.

 The last member event was on 13 February in Tamworth, watch it here.

-It’s time for the NSW Government to recognise the value of our profession
+The NSW Government has recognised the value of our profession.

 CASE STUDIES TO SUPPORT REGISTRATION OF ENGINEERS

 Real-life examples highlighting the need for a statutory registration scheme across all engineering industries

 - To secure public confidence in the engineering profession by implementing a government-run register of engineers that is modelled on what is in operation in QLD and has recently been introduced for Victoria.